ISPP ProgramIndividualized Supervised Practice Pathway Program

-If a potential candidate applied through DICAS prior to 2016, the UNF ISPP admits up to five (5) candidates per cohort on a rolling basis.
+If a potential candidate applied through DICAS prior to 2017, the applicant can apply to the UNF ISPP which admits up to five (5) candidates per cohort on a rolling basis.
 Please mail your application packet to the address listed above.

-If a potential applicant applied through DICAS in Spring 2016 and was not matched, applications will be accepted between April 8-May 9, 2016.
+If a potential applicant applied through DICAS in Spring 2017 and was not matched, applications will be accepted after the DICAS match period in April 2017.
+Applicants may also use the DICAS portal to submit their application.
 Decision notifications will be sent early to mid-June.

 Please contact firstname.lastname@example.org with any questions you might have.

-If you have any questions regarding the UNF ISPP program, please contact the ISPP Coordinator at email@example.com.
+If you have any questions regarding the UNF ISPP program, please contact Dr. Claudia Sealey-Potts, Program Director at email@example.com or the ISPP Coordinator at firstname.lastname@example.org.